 Design and financing

-Mies's next collaboration with Greenwald was at 860–880 Lake Shore Drive, facing Lake Michigan between Chestnut Street and Delaware Place.
-Northwestern University had formerly owned part of the site and still owned a parcel to the west.
-When the site of 860–880 Lake Shore Drive was acquired in 1948, Northwestern had agreed to sell their land on the condition that Lake Michigan remain visible from their other plot.
+After the Promontory Apartments, Mies's next collaboration with Greenwald was at 860–880 Lake Shore Drive.
+Northwestern University, the seller of the land, still owned a parcel to the west.
+When the site of 860–880 Lake Shore Drive was acquired in 1948, Northwestern had agreed to sell only if Lake Michigan remained visible from the other plot to the west.
 This requirement prompted Greenwald and his development partner—Robert Hall McCormick, the son of Robert R. McCormick—to plan two buildings on the site, rather than one.
 Greenwald and McCormick announced plans for two 25-story cooperative apartment towers at 860–880 Lake Shore Drive in April 1949.
 There would be 92 six-room apartments, 192 three-and-a-half-room apartments, and 25 studio apartments, along with 100 parking spaces.
-In contrast to the Promontory Apartments, the development would have a steel-and-glass facade, since the wartime steel shortage was no longer as severe.
+The development would have a steel-and-glass facade, since the wartime steel shortage was no longer as severe.
 The idea for a glass facade was attributed to McCormick.

 The buildings were to be financed with a $3.1 million mortgage loan, which would be paid off over twenty years and split between the tenants.
 Since the buildings were to be co-ops, each tenant also had to pay a monthly maintenance fee.
-The real-estate company Baird & Warner tried to obtain financing, but the design was considered too extreme.
+The real-estate company Baird & Warner, acting on behalf of the developers, tried to obtain financing, but prospective lenders were reluctant to give money to a development with so many novel design features.
 In July 1949, the Mutual Benefit Life Insurance Company agreed to lend $3.1 million.

-Mies's employee Joseph Fujikawa worked with associate architect Holsman, Holsman, Klekamp & Taylor to create blueprints for the towers, and Charles B. Genther of Pace Associates (another associate architect) spent three months creating working drawings and soliciting bids.
+Mies's employee Joseph Fujikawa worked with Holsman, Holsman, Klekamp & Taylor to create blueprints for the towers, and Charles B. Genther of Pace Associates spent three months creating working drawings and soliciting bids from prospective construction contractors.
 Unlike other apartment buildings, where design started with the facade and worked inward, Mies designed the superstructure first and the facade afterward.
-Mies had proposed having open plan spaces with central air conditioning, but these features were removed before the final plan was approved.
-When his open-plan floor layouts were rejected, Mies almost quit the project entirely.
 The height of each tower was dictated by the need to maximize usable space on the upper stories, given the limited floor area available.
-The architectural historian William Jordy later recalled that Mies had considered even a 12-story building to be too tall and that Mies thought the towers "became very thin" at their final height.
+The architectural historian William Jordy later recalled that Mies had considered even a 12-story building to be too tall and that Mies thought the towers "became very thin" at their final height, considering the buildings' increasing height-to-width ratios.

 Construction

-The facade was manufactured modularly, with two-story-high panels manufactured elsewhere and then welded together.
+The facade was constructed modularly, with two-story-high panels manufactured elsewhere and then welded together.
 The panels divided the facade into bays with four windows per story.
 In contrast to earlier concrete buildings, where wet concrete was poured into temporary wooden formwork, the concrete columns at both buildings were poured into a formwork made of steel plates.
 The steel plates remained on the facades after the columns were poured, eliminating the need to cover up the concrete with some other material.
 Mies contemplated painting the steel beams red, yellow, or some other color, but he ultimately decided to paint them black.
 The windows were also assembled from inside the building, eliminating the need to use scaffolding on the facade.
-Due to the materials used in the buildings, they were dubbed the "World's First Multiple Glass House".
+They were originally dubbed the "glass houses"; due to the materials used in the buildings, one source referred to them as the "World's First Multiple Glass House".

 1950s to 1980s